-- After the administration user is successfully authenticated by the SSO server or the Ultra Search database, the Ultra Search GUI brings up the first screen for the user to choose an Ultra Search instance. - The Ultra Search GUI looks up the Oracle Internet Directory server or Ultra Search repository to find all Ultra Search instances with the installation that the administration user has privileges to administer. - The administration user chooses the Ultra Search instance from the list.
+1. After the administration user is successfully authenticated by Oracle Application Server Single Sign-On or the Oracle Ultra Search database, the Oracle Ultra Search GUI brings up a screen for the user to choose an Oracle Ultra Search instance.

+- 2. The Oracle Ultra Search GUI looks up the Oracle Internet Directory server or Oracle Ultra Search repository to find all Oracle Ultra Search instances that the administration user has privileges to administer. - 3.
+The administration user chooses the Oracle Ultra Search instance from the list.

-See Also: Oracle Internet Directory Administrator's Guide
+See Also: Oracle Internet Directory Application Developer's Guide